U.S. flag An official website of the United States government

 How were the trials designed?

 Patients were randomly assigned to receive AVYCAZ plus metronidazole or meropenem.
-Patients were stratified by baseline severity of disease (APACHE II score 10 to ≤ 25).
+Patients were stratified by baseline severity of disease (APACHE II score 10,="" and=""> 10 to ≤ 25).
 Neither the patients nor the health care professional administering the drug knew which patients were in which group until after the trial was complete.
 Treatment duration was 5 to 14 days.

 GLOSSARY